-The William C. Friday Award, established in 2000 and named for the former President of the University of North Carolina system, is an annual honor presented by the senior class of Park Scholars on behalf of the entire Park Scholarships program.
-This award honors Friday’s dedication and excellence in leadership, scholarship, character, and service, and recognizes individuals who emulate Friday’s dedication to those principles.
-Each year’s award recipient is invited to speak at a campus-wide event, typically held during the spring semester.
+The William C. Friday Award, established in 2000 and named for the former president of the University of North Carolina System, is an annual honor presented by the senior class of Park Scholars on behalf of the entire Park Scholarships program.
+This award honors Friday’s dedication and excellence in scholarship, leadership, service, and character, and recognizes individuals who emulate Friday’s dedication to those principles.
+Each year’s award recipient is invited to speak at a campus-wide event.

 Historian Dr. John Hope Franklin authored several books on African-American history in the Southern United States, including From Slavery to Freedom: A History of African-Americans, first published in 1947 and now in its seventh edition.
 Dr. Franklin received his Ph.D. from Harvard University in 1941 and was a faculty member at the University of Chicago for eighteen years before joining the faculty at Duke University.
 In addition to receiving honorary degrees from over one hundred institutions of higher education, he served on the editorial board of the Journal of Negro History and was president of The American Studies Association (1967), the Southern Historical Association (1970), the United Chapters of Phi Beta Kappa (1973-76), the Organization of American Historians (1975), and the American Historical Association (1979).